Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 3. Retag the pulled image and push it to the Snowflake repository

-# from the result of the following sql:
+• get your repository URL from repository_url of the following sql:

 SNOWFLAKE_IMAGE="$REPO_URL/$IMAGE_NAME:$IMAGE_VERSION"